nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 The dashboard is a page that only authenticated users can access.
 If I navigate directly to this page and I am not logged in, I should be redirected to login.php.

-Display a table of all songs containing
+Display a table with headings of all songs containing:

 * title
 * artist